-When you think of Africa, it’s probably Kenya and Tanzania that are the Africa of your dreams and there are few things better than a Kenya Tanzania safari in my opinion.
+When you think of Africa, it’s probably Kenya and Tanzania that are the Africa of your dreams.

 Between them, they pretty much have everything you could want from an African adventure and a lot of people want to see both countries… in a two-week vacation.

-But both Kenya and Tanzania are huge and the distances between the main destinations are long.
-To cover the main highlights in both Kenya and Tanzania, I’d say you need at least 4 weeks in total and to see both countries properly, I’d say you need 2 months altogether.
+Kenya and Tanzania are both big countries and the distances between some of the main destinations are vast.
+To cover all of the main highlights in both Kenya and Tanzania, I’d say you need at least 4 weeks in total.

 But that doesn’t mean you can’t go to both if you only have a couple of weeks.
 You’ll just have to pick and choose the places you go and flying between destinations will also save you some time.

-For this trip, I’d suggest that you start your Kenya & Tanzania trip in Nairobi, working your way down to Dar es Salaam or Zanzibar.
+For a 2-week trip, I’d suggest that you start your Kenya & Tanzania trip in Nairobi, working your way down to Zanzibar.
 I like to leave Zanzibar for last as it’s beautiful and a great place to relax at the end of your trip!

 Nairobi may seem a bit intimidating for a first-timer to Africa, but it’s actually a great city.
 To be honest, the first time I visited I wasn’t that impressed.
 I was passing through on an overland tour and it just seemed crowded, busy and congested.